TimberTrader/midterm/README.md

 # gitBytes - Midterm Project

 gitBytes is a simple food pick-up ordering application for our clients who prefer a quick and convenient alternative option to start their day.
 We have teamed with Canada's number one ficticious coffee shop <em>"Coffee < br /> && Donuts"</em> to provide a simple, effective && efficient service to our clients.
-Simply launch gitBytes application via your mobile device || visit the gitBytes website && place your order.
+Simply launch the gitBytes application via your mobile device || visit the gitBytes website && place your order.

 Why is gitBytes > our competitors?